ecmwf/earthkit-data/docs/guide/data.rst

 ``.isel()`` works similarly to :ref:`sel <sel>` but conditions are specified by indices to the unique values of **coordinates**.
 A *coordinate* stores the unique, **unsorted** values of the corresponding metadata key in the input data.
 To list the coordinates that have more than one values use the ``.coords`` property, or to find out the values of specific coordinate use ``.coord()``.

-Both single or multiple coordinates are allowed to use in ``.isel()`` and each can specify the following type of values:
+Both single or multiple coordinates are allowed to use in ``.isel()`` and each can specify the following type of index values:

  - single index
  - list of indices
- - slice of indices (behaves like normal Python indexing, so stop value not included)
+ - slice of indices (behaves like normal Python indexing, stop value not included)

-The following example demonstrates the usage of various conditions.
+The following example demonstrates the usage of ``.isel()``.
 The input data contains temperature and wind fields on various pressure levels.

 .. code:: python